 We started gathering our own data in our Kibana logging stack.
 It was okay, but it wasn’t ideal.
 It’s like using a screwdriver to hammer in a nail - it gets the job done, but it’s not quite right.
 I didn’t want to re-learn my dashboards every time I needed something.
 I didn’t want to figure out how to make a query or what the KQL syntax was.

-We had this awesome web performance and API observability platform with Request Metrics.
+We had this awesome web performance platform with Request Metrics.
 Why not add a web analytics tool that we would love: straightforward answers, easy filtering, and detailed session breakdowns?

 The things that I would go to Google Analytics often to learn, like session count, landing pages, and bounce rates, are front-and-center on the main dashboard.
 No digging for answers.
 We expose content, geographic, and session information at a glance.